LeetLLM

 1Metric promotion: BLOCKED 2- calibration set is too small 3- judge failed a bias probe 4Next work: label more cases and repair length sensitivity

 A blocked promotion is the correct result.
-The lab has produced a useful candidate preference, but it hasn't established that its judge deserves to influence prompt selection across real customer workflows.
+The lab has produced a useful candidate preference, but it hasn't established that its judge deserves to influence prompt selection across real developer workflows.

 A practical evaluation report